 We walked almost in the clouds, which changed the direction every minute, disclosing spectacular views.
 In the village Marampata we stopped for a short rest and breakfast.

-Around 12:30 pm we started to come back to Santa Rosa, where we arrived around 4 pm.
+Around 12:30 pm we started to head back to Santa Rosa, where we arrived around 4 pm.
 After short break we continued the trek down to the river – Playa Rosalina.
 Here we decided to stay for a night.
 After taking cold, fresh shower we prepared delicious food and went to sleep.
 We were quite tired, because the last 4 hours of the route were hard, especially for our knees.
-All the time down, down.
+All the time down, down, down.